 - Waivers are where these CPRs, in whole or in part, are not followed as presented, unless otherwise indicated.
 The Council may grant a Waiver under conditions set out below.
+The Council cannot grant a Waiver if to do so would mean breaking any laws on public procurement or other relevant legislation. - U2 All applications for Waivers will need to be detailed using the Council's online Waiver Form found on the Council's intranet.
+Waivers submitted in formats, other than online, will only be accepted with the agreement of the Monitoring Officer. - U2 Any Works, Supplies or Services Contract or process declared to be Waivered from these CPRs must be authorised, in writing, as follows: - - by a Procurement Advisor; - by the Monitoring Officer; - by the Section 151 Officer. - U3 The Director of Finance will keep a Register of all Waivers to these CPRs.

+U4 Not used

-The Council cannot grant a Waiver if to do so would mean breaking any laws on public procurement or other relevant legislation. - U2 Any Works, Supplies or Services Contract or process declared to be Waivered from these CPRs must be authorised, in writing, as follows: - - by an appropriate Extended Leadership Team member for Low and Intermediate Value contract spends; - by the Corporate Director Finance and Resources or Chief Executive for High Value contract spends. - U3 The Corporate Director Finance and Resources will keep a Register of all Waivers to these CPRs. - U4 All applications for Waivers will need to be detailed on the Council's standard Waiver Form. - U5 It is the responsibility of the Requesting Officer of the Waiver to ensure that it is reviewed and remains valid.
-The Requesting Officer is to seek further approvals where necessary. - U6 The Council may grant a Waiver in the following circumstances: - - If there is an unexpected emergency involving danger to life or health or serious damage to property, if the Services are needed more urgently than would be possible if the Council followed the tender or quotation procedure. - If, for technical reasons, the Services can be bought from only one provider and this can be justified. - If the proposed contract is an extension or change to the scope of an existing contract with a value (including the change or extension) that is below the relevant Public Contracts/Concessions Regulations thresholds.
+- U5 It is the responsibility of the Requesting Officer of the Waiver to ensure that it is reviewed and remains valid.
+The Requesting Officer is to seek further approvals where necessary. - U6 The Council may grant a Waiver in the following circumstances: - - If there is an unexpected emergency involving danger to life or health or serious damage to property, if the Services are needed more urgently than would be possible if the Council followed the tender or quotation procedure.

+- If, for technical reasons, the Services can be bought from only one provider and this can be justified. - If the proposed contract is an extension or change to the scope of an existing contract with a value (including the change or extension) that is below the relevant Public Contracts/Concessions Regulations thresholds.
 However, this does not apply if the existing contract provides for an extension.
-Seek Procurement and Legal advice prior to completing the Waiver.

-- If the Council can achieve value for money by not buying through an alternative procurement route. - Issuing only one or two quotations where three are required adjusting the level of insurances when seeking SME providers.
+Seek Procurement and Legal advice prior to completing the Waiver. - If the Council can achieve value for money by not buying through an alternative procurement route. - Issuing only one or two quotations where three are required adjusting the level of insurances when seeking SME providers.